Israelhoyos/Israelhoyos/README.md

 I have a professional carrer as a Telecommunications and IT professional.
 After more than 6 years in the world of customer service and retail, I decided to prepare myself to be the best Data professional I can be.

+I have been able to visit more than 200 cities in the world on five continents, my worldview is global in the professional area, always seeking to grow slowly but surely.

 There's nothing special about me, I'm just deeply curious and that means I always find a solution.